TyRoopam9599/adv_calculator/README.md

 # Arithmetic Functions Module

-A simple Node.js module providing basic arithmetic functions: addition, subtraction, multiplication, and division.
+A Node.js module providing basic arithmetic functions: addition, subtraction, multiplication, and division.
 This module is designed for educational purposes to demonstrate how to write and test JavaScript functions.

 ## Table of Contents